Dan Winters: Early life

 He was born in Ventura County, California on October 21, 1962.
 He first studied photography and the darkroom process starting in 1971 while a member of his local 4-H club.
 In 1979, while still a high school senior, he began working full-time in the motion picture special effects industry in the area of miniature construction and design.
 He went on to study photography at Moorpark College, in California.
-After receiving an associates arts degree there, he entered the documentary studies program at Ludwig Maximilian University of Munich in Germany, focusing mainly on narrative photojournalism.
+After receiving an associates arts degree there he attended a documentary film studies program in Munich, Germany.

 Career

 In 1986, he began his career in photography as a photojournalist in his home town in Ventura County, at the Thousand Oaks News Chronicle.
 After winning several local awards for his work, he moved to New York City, where magazine assignments came rapidly.
 In 1991, he moved to Los Angeles and married Kathryn Fouts, who became his photo rep and studio manager.
-In 1993, his son Dylan Jasper Wyatt Winters was born in Los Angeles.
+In 1993, his son was born in Los Angeles.
 In 2000, while maintaining a home in LA, he moved to Austin, Texas.
 There he set up a studio outside Austin in a historic building built in 1903, that had originally served as a general store, gas station and post office for nearly 100 years before he arrived.

 Known for the broad range of subject matter he is able to interpret, he is widely recognized for his iconic celebrity portraiture, his scientific photography, his photojournalistic stories and more recently his drawings and illustrations.
 He has created portraits of celebrities such as Bono, Neil Young, Barack Obama, Tupac Shakur, the Dalai Lama, Stephen Hawking, Leonardo DiCaprio, Helen Mirren, Johnny Depp, Kate Winslet, Angelina Jolie, Sandra Bullock, Brad Pitt, Steven Spielberg and Al Gore.

 He has won over one hundred national and international awards from American Photography, Communication Arts, The Society of Publication Designers, Photo District News, The Art Directors Club of New York and Life, among others.
 In 1998, he was awarded the prestigious Alfred Eisenstadt Award for Magazine Photography.
 In 2003, he won a 1st place World Press Photo Award in the portrait category.
 In 2003, he was also honored by Kodak as a photo "Icon" in their biographical "Legends" series.